Swarthmore's Student Organizations

-Swarthmore College Muslim Student Association functions as an open group, providing a support system for its members through regular meetings, establishing regular congregational prayer, and connecting Swarthmore with the Tri-Co interfaith community.
-Additionally SIS works to educate the larger campus community about Islam and the experiences of Muslims, and serves as a resource to promote knowledge, understanding, and positive interactions among students, faculty and staff on campus.
+The Swarthmore College Muslim Student Association functions as an open group, providing a support system for its members through regular meetings, establishing regular congregational prayer, and connecting Swarthmore with the Tri-Co interfaith community.

 Peaslee Debate Society

-RnM was born from the response of several individuals who wanted to express themselves and create a community through the dance styles of the African Diaspora, but found no appropriate outlet through Swarthmore°Øs curriculum.
-The group has now evolved into a Tri_College performance based group.
-The styles of the African Diaspora now serve the group as an influential place mark in our history that we adhere to through the combination of current member’s diverse strengths with the styles of our founding.
+RnM was born from the response of several individuals who wanted to express themselves and create a community through the dance styles of the African Diaspora, but found no appropriate outlet through Swarthmore’s curriculum.
+The group has now evolved into a Tri-College performance-based group.
+We perform our own choreography in Hip Hop, African, Salsa, Jazz, and more in a main-stage show at the end of each semester, and offer community workshops throughout the year.

 Roosevelt @ Swarthmore

-Roosevelt @ Swarthmore is part of a national network of diverse thinkers and doers working to re-define the rules that guide our social and economic realities.
-We re-think and re-shape everything from local policy to federal legislation, orienting toward a new system, designed by many for the good of all.
-The Roosevelt Institute is our intellectual home, providing a values and ideas framework to guide the change we’re creating.
+Roosevelt @ Swarthmore provides students a platform to re-think and re-shape public policy at the college, local, and state level, orienting toward a new system, designed by many for the good of all.
+We're part of a national student network that claims the Roosevelt Institute as our intellectual home, providing a values and ideas framework to guide the change we’re creating.